Tupari language: Nuclear case

-Singerman (64): (51)

 NUC case marking is optional for non-pronominal direct objects, and is barred from appearing on clause-initial foci and incorporated direct objects.
 The three cases in which nonpronominal direct objects do not bear a NUC case-marking are as follows: direct objects that have not previously been mentioned in the discourse, genitive possessors (never marked) and nominal predicates.
 Regarding direct objects, while the first mention of the object in the discourse will be bare of case-marking, subsequent mentions of the same object will bear case marking.
 Direct objects will also tend to not be case-marked when following a negation or negative element in the sentence.
 Weak nominative enclitics do not bear any case morphology.

 Incorporated objects do not bear Nuclear Case:

-Singerman (67): (55)

 Possessors

 Possessors in Tuparí are always unmarked for case, thus demonstrating that the language has no overt Genitive case.
 To account for case never being marked for incorporated direct objects and clause-initial foci, and sometimes being marked for unincorporated direct objects, it has been posited by Fery and Isihara (2016) and Krifka and Musan (2012), among others, that Tuparí has a givenness or topicality condition, notably that case marking does not appear when the object is introduced, but does appear on later mentions of that object throughout the discourse.
 This accounts for the ban of suffixes on focal clause-initial NPs, as well as the variability as to whether unincorporated objects will bear case marking.
 This also highlights that nuclear case is sensitive to information structural considerations, due to these notions of focus, givenness and topicality.

 An example of the lack of Nuclear case on Focal NPs: